SirBlobman/Colored-Signs/README.md

 # Colored Signs
- A plugin that enables color and formatting codes for signs
+A plugin that enables color and formatting codes for signs.